SUSAN VAZ - FOUNDER

 Did you have a set process or specific methods for bringing a design to life?

-My design process is becoming more refined, especially now with much bigger collections to put together.
-I start by making notes and snapping pictures of things that I think could evolve the brand.
+I continually refined my design process when I was part of the team.
+I started by making notes and snapping pictures of things that I thought could evolve the brand.
 I then put together a document of the garment styles and colours I wanted to see in the range and then briefed our illustrator.
 Once the illustrations came back, I visualized the whole garment and a digital mock-up is made.
-From here tweaks are made and as I make sure the whole collection goes together, is balanced from a colour perspective and has a cohesive story.
+From we made tweaks to make sure the whole collection goes together and is balanced from a colour perspective and has a cohesive story.

-Are there particular materials or colours that you like to work with?
+Are there particular materials or colours that you liked to work with?

-As a brand we are all about comfort so knitted cottons make up most of our collections – at the moment my personal favourites fabrics are our new rib and waffle cottons that are a big part of our new winter collection.
-I am also excited about some other delicious textures I am exploring for our upcoming seasons.
+As a brand we are all about comfort so knitted cottons make up most of our collections that I was involved in.
+My personal favourites fabrics are our new rib and waffle cottons that are a big part of our new winter collection.

-Where do you find inspiration for new designs?
+Where did you find inspiration for new designs?

-I find most of my inspiration from what I see trawling through fashion giants Net-A-Porter and Farfetch – I get a sense of what colours and textures are trending and I love seeing how brands are pushing boundaries with their designs.
+I used to find most of my inspiration from what I saw trawling through fashion giants Net-A-Porter and Farfetch – I would get a sense of what colours and textures are trending and I love seeing how brands are pushing boundaries with their designs.

 What did you look for when thinking of doing collabs or finding new designers to partner with?

 I like doing things that are a little bit unexpected, I try to not follow trends too closely so I look for others who have a similar vibe.